Out-Law Guide | 03 Nov 2021 | 5:27 pm | 5 min. read

 Financial institutions are already required to annually report high-level information about financial accounts held by non-residents to HMRC under the CRS.
 HMRC then automatically passes that information onto the overseas tax authorities concerned.

 As the overseas tax authorities digest the huge amounts of information provided under these automatic exchanges of information, HMRC expects that they will make more requests for more detailed information under tax information exchange agreements.
 FINs should make it easier and quicker for HMRC to comply with the expected increase in numbers of these requests.

-This guide is based on an interview of Jake Landman of Pinsent Masons by Tom Inchley for LexisPSL.
+This guide is an updated version of an interview of Jake Landman of Pinsent Masons by Tom Inchley for LexisPSL.

 01 Aug 2018